 There are two types of syringes available:

 Bulb Syringe – Bulb syringes range in volume from 1oz – 26oz (30-780ml).
 You will need nothing larger than an 8oz size (240ml) for an oil enema.
 These syringes are easy to find; however, they can get a little messy and may not be the best choice.
 Because the bulb self-inflates when you release pressure from it, if you do not maintain a firm grip on the bulb for the entire time it is in your rectum, you will draw oil from your rectum back into the syringe.
 This means that you will end up with less oil in the colon than you were hoping for (you can’t squeeze it back in because then you will also inject a fair amount of air).
 Also, along with the oil, the bacteria, and matter from your rectum will be drawn into the syringe.
 That is not at all sanitary because these bulbs are difficult to clean inside.

 You may not have problems using a smaller sized bulb syringe, but the larger the bulb, the more difficult it will be.
 To make it easier to use, lay in a position where both of your hands can reach the enema syringe, or get assistance from another person.

-Another drawback is that this standard syringe is harder to find in a variety of sizes.
+This syringe is harder to find in a variety of sizes.
 Sizes ranging from 30- 100ml/cc are common, but you may have difficulty finding this syringe with a larger volume than 100ml.
-If you want to inject more than 100ml of oil you can either refill the syringe once emptied, or fill more than one syringe and keep it in close reach.
+If you want to inject more than 100ml of oil you can either refill the syringe once emptied, or fill more than one syringe and keep it within close reach.

 Preparation for Oil Enema